mohAhanin/mohAhanin/README.md

 👋 Hiiii, I am @mohAhanin, a computer engineering student at Shiraz University of Technology with a passion for all things Data Science.
-I am constantly exploring new ways to apply machine learning algorithms to solve real-world problems and improve the interaction between humans and AI.
+I am constantly exploring new ways to apply machine learning algorithms to solve real-world problems and improve the interaction between humans and AI. <br>
 🌱 Currently, I am honing my skills in various ML algorithms, including deep learning and natural language processing, to develop innovative solutions for complex data challenges.
-I am always looking for exciting collaboration opportunities on Data Science projects, where I can contribute my expertise and work with like-minded individuals to create impactful solutions.
+I am always looking for exciting collaboration opportunities on Data Science projects, where I can contribute my expertise and work with like-minded individuals to create impactful solutions. <br>
 📫 You can connect with me via the following channels:<br>
 LinkedIn (https://www.linkedin.com/in/mohammadamin-ahanin-a5729a236/),<br>
 Gmail (maahaninir@gmail.com), <br>